Pylons/pyramid/docs/narr/traversal.rst

    The default root factory is just a really stupid object that has no behavior or state.
-Using :term:`traversal` against an application that uses the resource tree supplied by the default root object is not very interesting, because the default root object has no children.
+Using :term:`traversal` against an application that uses the resource tree supplied by the default root resource is not very interesting, because the default root resource has no children.
 Its availability is more useful when you're developing an application using :term:`URL dispatch`.